zzef/yape/README.md

 Rigid body physics engine written in C++

 ## How to run
-You will need linuz to run.
+You will need linux to run.
 Please do the following to run:

 `git clone https://github.com/zzef/zef-physics-engine.git`